City Parks, Dog Parks, Basketball and Tennis Courts Close to Limit Spread of COVID-19

-- Residents with concerns about potential violations of the order, can call the Police hotline at 951-461-6391 and leave a detailed message for follow-up
+Residents with concerns about potential violations of the order, should call the Police hotline at 951-461-6391 and leave a detailed message for follow-up.
+Please do not call 9-1-1 unless you are experiencing an immediate, life-threatening emergency.

 - 2-1-1 Local Resource and Referral Call Center (Multi-Lingual)